Kirusi/improved_backoff/README.md

 **Function decoration for backoff and retry**

 This is a fork of an excellent Python library [backoff](https://github.com/litl/backoff).
-The library was forked from version 2.2.1 (October 5, 2022) This version includes 2 PRs proposed in the original repo:
+The library was forked on January 26, 2023.
+It includes the original version 2.2.1 (October 5, 2022) and few extra updates.

+This fork includes 2 PRs proposed in the original repo:

 -   [Correct check for max\_time
     parameter](https://github.com/litl/backoff/pull/130)